Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Masked likelihood ratio statistics

-Second, Proposition \ref{prop::bestsigns} is similar to Theorem $5$ of \cite{katsevichmx2020}, who show that the \textit{unmasked} likelihood statistic maximizes $\P(W_j > 0)$; indeed, we see our work as building on theirs.
-However, there are two important differences.
-To start, the unmasked likelihood statistic does not satisfy joint pairwise exchangeability even though it is marginally symmetric under the null (see Appendix \ref{appendix::unmasked_lr}): in contrast, MLR statistics provably control the FDR.
-Second and more importantly, unlike in \cite{katsevichmx2020}, MLR statistics are associated with guarantees on their \textit{magnitudes}, allowing us to show much stronger theoretical results, as we do in the next section.
+Lastly, we make two connections to the literature.
+First, one proposal in \cite{RenAdaptiveKnockoffs2020} also suggests ranking the hypotheses by $\P(W_j > 0 \mid |W_j|)$ (see their footnote 8).
+That said, \cite{RenAdaptiveKnockoffs2020} do not propose a feature statistic accomplishing this.
+Rather, they develop ``adaptive knockoffs," an extension of knockoffs that can be combined with any predefined feature statistic, including MLR or lasso statistics.
+Indeed, using better initial feature statistics should increase the power of adaptive knockoffs, so our contribution is both orthogonal and complementary to theirs (see Appendix \ref{appendix::adaknock} for more details).
+Second, \cite{katsevichmx2020} show that the \textit{unmasked} likelihood statistic maximizes $P\opt(W_j > 0)$; indeed, our work builds on theirs.
+However, there are two key differences.
+First, unlike MLR statistics, the unmasked likelihood statistic is not a valid knockoff statistic even though it is marginally symmetric under the null (see Appendix \ref{appendix::unmasked_lr}), so it does not provably control the FDR.
+Second, MLR statistics have additional guarantees on their \textit{magnitudes} (Eq. \ref{eq::bestmags}), allowing us to show much stronger theoretical results in Section \ref{subsec::avgopt}.